 Complex Nanoparticle Libraries

 To make nanomaterials practically useful, it is usually necessary to integrate multiple elements and/or structures, making them “complex nanoparticles,” to enhance properties or achieve multi-functionality.
 Conventional approaches for studying multi-component nanoparticles require serial, batch-by-batch colloidal synthesis and characterization.
 However, such a slow process cannot address the need for combinatorial identification of new nanoparticle types with desired properties.
-In this regard, we have been developing library-synthesis and characterization methods to discover nanoparticles with na variety of composition, size, and crystal structures.
+In this regard, we have been developing library-scale synthesis and characterization methods to discover nanoparticles with a variety of compositions, sizes, and crystal structures.
 Specifically, I used scanning probe lithography to deposit precursor-containing nanoreactors on substrates.
 The precursors crystallize within the nanoscale confinement to yield individual nanocrystals that are location encoded.
 This method creates a particle library that integrates complex nanoparticles with different compositions, sizes, and crystal structures on a chip, each individually addressable.
 Several new particle structures obtained from these massive particle libraries have shown promising optoelectronic, light-emission, catalysis, and plasmonic properties.

 - “Halide Perovskite Nanocrystal Arrays: Multiplexed Synthesis and Size-dependent Emission.”
 Science Advances 2020, 6 (39), eabc4959.
 DOI:10.1126/sciadv.abc4959